-The ample reflective trim around the waist, shoulder cuffs and zip also offers great visibility.
+The ample reflective trim around the waist, shoulder cuffs and zip provides great visibility.

 We think it’s perfect over a baselayer and long-sleeve jersey on dry, cold days.
-This is ideal for whippets like Simon Bromley, but hot tatties like Jack Luke might find it a little too warm on long climbs.
-There are reflective details on the collar and hem too, for added visibility.
+If you run warm, you might find it a little too warm on long climbs, though like any gilet you can unzip it.

 Rapha Pro Team Lightweight Rain Gilet

-Perfect for cold, rainy days the Pro Team offers outstanding waterproofing.
-Rapha’s three-layer fabric is highly stretchy for a race-ready fit.
+Perfect for cold, rainy days, the Pro Team offers outstanding waterproofing for a gilet.
+Rapha’s three-layer fabric is also highly stretchy for a race-ready fit.

-A two-way zip adds cooling options, along with the top Velcroed tab.
+A two-way zip adds cooling options, along with the Velcro tab at the top.
 A large rear pocket is ample for on-the-go storage, and it’s covered in a rubber-like film for added spray protection too.